Taught course

 Hands-on learning

 At CAT, hands-on learning takes place side by side with academic study.
 Residential on-site block learning weeks are taught at the Centre for Alternative Technology (CAT), an inspiring learning environment.
-Nestled in a disused slate quarry on the edge of the Snowdonia National Park, CAT is a living laboratory for practical, sustainable solutions.
+Nestled in a disused slate quarry on the edge of the Eryri National Park, CAT is a living laboratory for practical, sustainable solutions.
 It contains some of the most innovative and renowned environmentally conscious buildings in the country, as well as one of the most diverse range of installed renewable technologies, on site water and sewage treatment, sustainably managed woodland and acres of organic gardens.

 Flexibility